 The secret to being a good Growth Product Manager is building great customer feedback loops into your product.
 They help you to understand where you might be losing customers, and how to fix their pain points.
+You need them in order to have a better understanding of how the user experiences your product.

-Customer feedback loops help you find out how well your product solves your user’s problem, how easy it is for them to use, and whether they’re willing to continue paying for it.
+Essentially, customer feedback loops help you find out how well your product solves your user’s problem, how easy it is for them to use, and whether they’re willing to continue paying for it.

 You might also be interested in: Delight Customers in Margin-Enhancing Ways